datawire/datawire-common/docs/baker/source/deployment.rst

 ==========

-The following instructions explain how to set up and utilize Baker in a typical environment.
+The following instructions explain how to set up and utilize Baker in a production environment.
 The instructions below assume that you have set up the |Repository|_ on all relevant machines/vms.

 On Enterprise Linux 7